If you’re a recent MFA or PhD you’re not an artist nor a curator.

 Meloche, reflecting on what she learned on her own journey through academia, said that artists today need a Ph.D. to attain the high level of accomplishment that only advanced academic studies deliver.
 The symposium illustrated this with work by four post-graduate students, all showing strong, interesting, even fascinating art when they started their doctorate.
 The work got weaker as they progressed through the program; by graduation day their art looked like postmodern clones, the ones that make us roll our eyes in despair.
-The best way to make that point is finding the stuff which is overtly bad and shining a massive light on it — and that’s data-driven observation.
+The best way to make this point is finding the stuff that’s overtly bad and shining a massive light on it — data-driven observation.

-Robb Storr, MOMA curator and now Dean of Yale Fine Art, said that during the 1960s art moved from the Cedar Tavern to the seminar room.
+Robb Storr, MOMA curator and now Dean of Yale Fine Art, said that during the 1960s art moved from the Cedar Tavern to the Seminar Room.
 Art went academic, a problematic move not obvious at the time, rejecting sensory modalities in favor of words.
-After graduation these students put their dissertation into practice, leading to the deplorable state of contemporary art.
+After graduation these students put their dissertation into practice, leading to the complaints we read of the deplorable state of contemporary art.

 Back in 2008 the banking community crashed the global economy with sub prime loans.
 If bankers and accountants can go off the rail, then certainly artists are at risk of wearing the emperor’s new clothes.
 History bears witness to these temporary cultural delusions, from the Dutch Tulip craze to real estate and stock market bubbles.

 Which suggests that if it’s 2019 and you’re an MFA or PhD graduate, you’re neither artist nor curator but likely an esoteric priest in an academic cult as far removed from art as homeopathy is from real medicine.